xeruf/mostr/README.md

 because they need conceptualization.
 Suggestions welcome!

+- Priorities
-- Task Dependencies (change from tags to properties so they can be added later, or maybe as a state?)
+- Dependencies (change from tags to properties so they can be added later? or maybe as a state?)
-- Task Templates
+- Templates
-- Task Ownership
+- Ownership
 - Combined formatting and recursion specifiers
   + progress count/percentage and recursive or not
   + Subtask progress immediate/all/leafs